-&lt;sup>3 Strictly speaking, we would also need the variance of the dependent variable and an assumption of normality and conditional homoskedasticity for these means to be sufficient.
+1 Strictly speaking, we would also need the total and within variances of the dependent variable and an assumption of normality and conditional homoskedasticity for these means to be sufficient.

-&lt;sup>4 Symmetrical treatments where the data are balanced for C and A (we observe the same number of ages for each cohort), or where the data are balanced for P and A (we observe the same number of ages in each period, and therefore cohorts are unbalanced) are possible.
-We present the C and P case here because that is the way our data is organized: the changes necessary to estimate with data balanced for CA or PA are obvious but tedious.
+2 Symmetrical treatments where the data are balanced for C and A (we observe the same number of ages for each cohort, and therefore periods are unbalanced), or where the data are balanced for P and A (we observe the same number of ages in each period, and therefore cohorts are unbalanced) are possible.
+We present the C and P case here because that is the way our data is organized: the changes necessary to estimate with data balanced for C and A or P and A are obvious, but tedious.